CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

     <figcaption> Difference between Virtual Machines and Containers.
 Containers are a lot more portable as these do not require an OS to be bundled with the software.
 Figure source: [Microsoft Cloudblogs](https://cloudblogs.microsoft.com/opensource/2019/07/15/how-to-get-started-containers-docker-kubernetes/). </figcaption>
 </figure>

-* The most common container software is [:material-docker: Docker](https://www.docker.com/){target=_blank}, which is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
-[Apptainer](https://apptainer.org/docs/user/main/) (formerly, Singularity), is another popular container engine, which allows you to deploy containers on HPC clusters.

-* [DockerHub](https://hub.docker.com/) is the world's largest respository of container images.
-Think of it as the 'Github' of container images.
-It facilitates collaboration amongst developers and allows you to share your container images with the world.
-Dockerhub allows users to maintain different versions of container images.

-!!!
-Warning

-    While Docker allows you to quickly run software from other people, it may not work across every platform.
-There are different CPU architectures (`arm`, `amd64`, `x64, `x86`) deployed across cloud, computer workstations, laptops, and cellular phones.
-Docker containers and their software can be cross-compiled across architectures, but this must be done by the creators.

 ## Containers for Reproducible Science
 Software containers, such as those managed by Docker or Singularity, are incredibly useful for reproducible science for several reasons: